Hanslope’s War Memorial, the Soldiers Chapel in St James Parish Church

 Research continued and added to the website Roll of Honour (see link below) which gives access to all the information as it is discovered.

 2017: A further eight men who died remembered.

 2018: Remembering the last seven to die, as above.
-In November we hope to plan a suitable event to mark the end of the war, possibly with the Hanslope Entertainment Group.
+On 10th November we and the Hanslope Entertainments Group are arranging a village event to mark the end of the War.

 Mary Nokes, Chairman